 This walk visits this extraordinary geological feature in the Peak District National Park.
 Alport Castles is a spectacular formation of rocks formed from numerous landslides over a period of time.
 The largest of these, resembles a full-scale motte and bailey castle.
 It's a fabulous sight and is surrounded by some stunning Peak District scenery.
 Bird watchers can look out for peregrine falcons nesting on the crags.
+The elevated spot on the the stepped landslip makes ideal spot for sitting down and soaking up the views.

 This circular walk starts at the parking area at the northern end of Ladybower Reservoir.
 You then follow a footpath along Derwent Reservoir and Howden Reservoir, passing through woodland with views of the impressive Howden Dam on the way.
 The walk then climbs away from the reservoir towards Alport Castles.
 Here you can enjoy wonderful views over the River Alport and Alport Dale.
 The walk then descends to Hagg Side woodland before returning to Ladybower Reservoir.